 The Selector Panel has a context menu that allows you to customize various aspects of how individual Metrics are graphed.
 Line styles, colors, and the aggregation mode (min, max, average) can be customized.

 Lane Configuration Panel

-Several aspects of how PIX displays data in Thread and Core lanes can be configured.
-The color assigned to the lane, the types of data that are displayed, the pinning behavior, and so on, can all be changed either on a temporary or a more permanent basis.
+Several aspects of how PIX displays data in the Timeline lanes can be configured.
+For example, the color assigned to the lane, the types of data that are displayed, and the pinning behavior can all be changed either on a temporary or a more permanent basis.

-To change the configuration for a single lane, select the down arrow next to the name of the lane.
-Doing so brings up a panel you can use to change the display settings for that lane as shown in the following figure.
+To change the configuration for a single lane, select the gear icon next to the name of the lane.
+This brings up a panel you can use to change the display settings for that lane as shown in the following figure.